-- Being aware of the Academy's procedures for the identification and assessment of, and subsequent provision for, SEND students - Collaborating with the SENDCo to decide the action required to assist the student to progress - Working with the SENDCo to collect all available information on the student - In collaboration with the SENDCo, develop and review SEN Plans and EHCPs for SEND students who they plan, manage and directly teach - Working with SEND students on a daily basis to deliver SEN Plan and EHCP targets within differentiated planning - Working and planning with teaching assistants and learning support assistants allocated to their lessons to ensure SEND students are able to access the curriculum to the best of their ability - Developing constructive relationships with parents/carers - Being involved in the development of the Academy's SEND policy - Reading SEND correspondence from the SENDCo - Actively implementing the SEN and EHCP plans in learning environments and social times where appropriate

-- Knowing how and where to access the Inclusion Register and SEN Support Plans for individual students - Completing an Expression of Concern from when intervention maybe required
+- Being aware of the Academy's procedures for the identification and assessment of, and subsequent provision for students with SEND. - Collaborating with the SENDCo to decide the action required to assist the student to progress - Working with the SENDCo to collect all available information on the student - In collaboration with the SENDCo, develop and review SEN Plans and EHCPs for students with SEND who they directly teach - Working with SEND students on a daily basis to deliver SEN Plan and EHCP targets within differentiated planning - Working and planning with Teaching Assistants and Learning Support Assistants allocated to their lessons to ensure students with SEND are able to access the curriculum to the best of their ability - Developing constructive relationships with parents/carers - Being involved in the development of the Academy's SEND policy - Reading SEND correspondence from the SENDCo - Actively implementing the SEN and EHCP plans in learning environments and social times where appropriate - Knowing how and where to access the Inclusion Register, EHCPs and SEN Support Plans for individual students.